 Most readers spend only 37 seconds reading an article online. – NewsCred Insights

-Taking that point further, Gartner predicts that this year, marketers will stop using content consumption as a gauge of where a reader is in the buyer’s journey, rather than many different factors affect the B2B buying cycle.
-(Plus, your site doesn’t exist a vacuum!).
+Taking that point further, Gartner predicts that marketers will stop using content consumption as a gauge of where a reader is in the buyer’s journey, as many different factors affect the B2B buying cycle.
+(Plus, your site doesn’t exist in a vacuum!).